frankhjung/haskell-examples/README.md

 hlint --default > .hlint.yaml
 ```

-## Manage Packages with Cabal
+## Build using Cabal

-This project is using [Cabal](https://cabal.readthedocs.io/en/stable/) to manage
+The project uses [Cabal](https://cabal.readthedocs.io/en/stable/) to manage and
+build the project.
+See [Example.cabal](Example.cabal) for the specific packages
-packages.
-The following commands are useful:
+used.
+The following commands are useful to maintain the project:

 ### Install Missing Packages